Integrated accounting software: Key features and top solutions

 Integrated accounting systems handle the financial aspects of inventory, such as recording purchasing costs and simplifying inventory accounting.
 For instance, estimating the impact of changing from FIFO to LIFO is difficult when using standalone software or manual accounting.

-In such scenarios, integrated accounting systems automate most processes, helping accountants arrive at correct inventory numbers.
+In such scenarios, integrated accounting systems automate most processes, helping your accountants come up with accurate inventory numbers.
 The result is a flexible and resilient accounting system that can quickly respond to business needs.

 Integrated accounting systems present companies with many advantages.
-However, before adopting a solution, check whether you face one of the following challenges and business situations.
+However, before adopting a solution, check whether your business:

 Companies collect revenues from different sources in different formats.
 For instance, POS terminals deliver highly granular revenue datasets, but app stores deliver bulk sales data without additional context.
 Integrating these formats is challenging.